Mihail063/saltAndPaper/Readme.md

 ## Overview

-Salt and Pepper algorith for CUDA.
-For work with images, program uses EasyBMP.
+Salt and Pepper algorithm for CUDA.

-## How use
+In project for working with image using EasyBMP.

 ## System configuration